 Finally, we come to everything else: the kitchen gadgets, the toys, the knickknacks, the picture frames and all the rest.

 Except in rare cases, most of this stuff is, sadly, not going to fetch much.
 These are the items that are primed for your yard sale.

-Even better, if you don’t need quick cash, load everything up and take it to your local thrift store.
-In some areas, the thrift store will even come to you and pick up your boxes of unwanted treasures (please don’t donate trash!).
-Then you get a tax deduction, plus the good feelings that come with a de-cluttered house and the knowledge that your stuff will be used to help others.
+Alternatively, load everything up and take it to your local thrift store.
+In some areas, the thrift store will even pick up your boxes of unwanted treasures.

-So what did we miss?
-Tell us in the comments how you get top dollar for your unwanted items.
-Or stop by our Facebook page to see what other readers have to say.
+So, what did we miss?
+Tell us how you get top dollar for your unwanted items by commenting below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.